amnapir/amnapir.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, my name is Amna, and I am an interdisciplinary scientist with a background in software engineering.
+# Hi, my name is Amna, and I am an interdisciplinary scientist with a background in software engineering.
 Currently, I am a PhD candidate at Chalmers University of Technology, affiliated with the University of Gothenburg in Sweden.
 As an Early-Stage Researcher (ESR) in the SHAPE-IT Marie Curie ITN program, I focus on integrating human factors knowledge into Automated Vehicle (AV) design and development.
 I employ empirical methods to bridge the perspectives of human factor experts with systems and software engineers within the automotive industry.

-Passionate about fostering understanding and collaboration, I engage with industry professionals and researchers alike to advance the field of human-centered AV design.
+# Passionate about fostering understanding and collaboration, I engage with industry professionals and researchers alike to advance the field of human-centered AV design.
 Through my work, I aim to contribute meaningful insights that drive innovation and enhance user experience in automated transportation.

-I have outstanding experience with quantitative and qualitative research methods, advanced data analysis, project management, and leadership of small teams.
+# I have outstanding experience with quantitative and qualitative research methods, advanced data analysis, project management, and leadership of small teams.
 I also possess plenty of soft skills originating from years of hands-on experience.

+Hi, my name is Amna, and I am an interdisciplinary scientist with a background in software engineering.
+Currently, I am a PhD candidate at Chalmers University of Technology, affiliated with the University of Gothenburg in Sweden.
+As an Early-Stage Researcher (ESR) in the SHAPE-IT Marie Curie ITN program, I focus on integrating human factors knowledge into Automated Vehicle (AV) design and development.
+I use empirical methods to align the perspectives of human factor experts and systems engineers within the automotive industry.

+Before my PhD, I was a lecturer at COMSATS University Islamabad, a prestigious university in Pakistan.
+I taught core software engineering subjects such as software design and architecture, software testing and quality assurance, and software requirements engineering.
+I supervised numerous undergraduate projects and three master's theses.

+Additionally, I have worked as a freelancer, developing projects in C++ and C#, with some experience in PHP.
+During this period, I organized several events, from small to large scale.
+My responsibilities ranged from technological setups to planning and funding logistics, significantly enhancing my skills in communication, project management, and leadership.

+Passionate about fostering understanding and collaboration, I engage with industry professionals and researchers to advance human-centered AV design.
+Through my work, I aim to contribute meaningful insights that drive innovation and enhance user experience in automated transportation.

+I have extensive experience with quantitative and qualitative research methods, advanced data analysis, project management, and leadership of small teams.
+My practical experience has endowed me with a wealth of soft skills, including communication, project management, and leadership
 {style="text-align: justify;"}